chavic/code-unza25-csc4792-project_team_16-repository/docs/BU.md

 - **Relevant**: utterances that argue for/against the motion, provide supporting evidence, propose amendments, or discuss implementation
 - **NotRelevant**: procedural points, greetings, tangential discussions, jokes, or administrative matters

+## Business Objectives

+The primary business objectives of this project are:

+1. **Improve Accessibility of Parliamentary Records**
+   Enable parliamentary staff to automatically classify utterances as relevant or not, making it easier to index, search, and retrieve key information.
+2. **Support Evidence-Based Research and Journalism**
+   Provide researchers and journalists with structured data on parliamentary debates, improving analysis of policy discussions and representative accountability.
+3. **Enhance Transparency and Civic Engagement**
+   Allow citizens and civic organizations to more easily understand how their representatives engage with motions, fostering accountability and democratic participation.
+4. **Increase Operational Efficiency**
+   Reduce the time and effort required for manual annotation and indexing of Hansard records by introducing automation.

 ## Intended Users